Directional Tutorial¶

 Installing the tutorial examples¶

-This tutorial comprises an exhaustive set of examples that demonstrates the capabilities of Directional, where every subchapter entails a single concept.
-The tutorial code can be installed by going into the tutorial
+This tutorial comprises an exhaustive set of examples that demonstrate the capabilities of Directional, where every subchapter entails a single concept.
+The tutorial code can be installed by going into the tutorial folder from the main Directional folder, and typing the following instructions in a terminal:

 mkdir build